jb-delafosse/linky-note/README.md

 - Understands both  Wikilinks and Markdown links
 - Can use a reference system based on filename as unique Keys or titles as unique key.
-- Can convert wikilinks to markdown links and reciprocally
+- Can convert wikilinks to Markdown links and reciprocally
 - All this, entirely configurable through a simple stepper using `linky-note init` command

 Limitations: If using wikilinks, a filename should be the same as it's title